programaker-project/programaker-docs/legal/privacy-policy.md

 ## International Transfers of Personal Information

-The personal information we collect is stored and/or processed where we or our partners, affiliates, and third-party providers maintain facilities.
+The personal information we collect is stored and/or processed where we maintain facilities.
 Please be aware that the locations to which we store, process, or transfer your personal information may not have the same data protection laws as the country in which you initially provided the information.
 If we transfer your personal information to third parties in other countries: (i) we will perform those transfers in accordance with the requirements of applicable law; and (ii) we will protect the transferred personal information in accordance with this privacy policy.

 ## Your Rights and Controlling Your Personal Information

 You always retain the right to withhold personal information from us, with the understanding that your experience of our website may be affected.
 We will not discriminate against you for exercising any of your rights over your personal information.
-If you do provide us with personal information you understand that we will collect, hold, use and disclose it in accordance with this privacy policy.
+If you do provide us with personal information you understand that we will collect, hold and use it in accordance with this privacy policy.
 You retain the right to request details of any personal information we hold about you.

 If we receive personal information about you from a third party, we will protect it as set out in this privacy policy.
 If you are a third party providing personal information about somebody else, you represent and warrant that you have such person’s consent to provide the personal information to us.